Geolm/leanUI/README.md

 Unlike most tiny immediate-mode UI libraries, LeanUI has animation built in:

 - Hover, press, and toggle states are automatically eased over time.
-- New windows and panels animate smoothly when they appear.
 - No per-widget state is stored — transitions are computed implicitly based on widget identity.
-- Common easing functions (e.g. quadratic, overshoot) are included.
+-

 This gives small UIs a fluid, modern feel without adding complexity to your code.